Vietnam syndrome: Failure in Vietnam

-In the domestic debate over the reasons for the US being unable to defeat North Vietnamese forces during the war, conservative thinkers, many of whom were in the US military, argued that the US had sufficient resources but that the war effort had been undermined at home.
-In an article in Commentary, "Making the World Safe for Communism", the journalist Norman Podhoretz stated:
+In the domestic debate over the reasons for the US being unable to defeat communist forces during the war, conservative thinkers, many of whom were in the US military, argued that the US had sufficient resources but that the war effort had been undermined at home.
+In a 1976 article in Commentary, "Making the World Safe for Communism", the journalist Norman Podhoretz stated:

 Do we lack power?...
 Certainly not if power is measured in brute terms of economic, technological, and military capacity.
 By those standards, we are still the most powerful country in the world....
 The issue boils down in the end, then, to the question of will.

 The term "Vietnam syndrome" thereafter proliferated in the press and policy circles as a way of explaining the United States, one of the world's superpowers, failing to repel North Vietnam's invasion of South Vietnam.
 Many hawkish conservatives such as Ronald Reagan agreed with Podhoretz.
 In time, the term "Vietnam syndrome" expanded as a shorthand for the idea that Americans were worried they would never win a war again and that their nation was in utter decline.

 In the fall of 1983, President Reagan put his beliefs into action by ordering the invasion of Grenada.
 A long-simmering internal leadership dispute within the ruling Marxist-Leninist party on the Eastern Caribbean island had suddenly spun out of control, leading to political executions and innocent civilian deaths in the capital city on Oct.
 19. Reagan concluded that swift American military action was necessary to protect about 1,000 American residents on the microstate, and also to restore Westminster-style democracy and end growing Soviet Bloc influence over the former British colony.
 Reagan pushed past the hesitancy of the Pentagon leadership, and the expected domestic and international blowback, to authorize a surprise U.S.-led intervention at dawn on Oct.
 25. His presidential directive specifically instructed the Pentagon to take strict secrecy measures to head off any pre-emptive action by the Cubans or the Soviets.
 "Frankly, there was another reason I wanted secrecy", Reagan later confided in his autobiography.
 "It was what I call the 'post-Vietnam syndrome,' the resistance of so many in Congress to the use of military force abroad for any reason, because of our nation's experience in Vietnam....
 I suspected that if we told the leaders of Congress about the operation, even under terms of the strictest confidentiality, there would be someone who would leak it to the press together with the prediction that Grenada was going to become 'another Vietnam.'....
 We didn't ask anybody, we just did it."